Frank C. Lynch-Staunton: Later life

 After the death of his first wife, Monica Adam, in 1976, Lynch-Staunton married Muriel B. Shaw in 1983.

-He later published his autobiography, Greener Pastures: The Memoirs of F. Lynch-Staunton, in 1987.
+He published his autobiography, Greener Pastures: The Memoirs of F. Lynch-Staunton, in 1987.

 Lynch-Staunton received honorary doctor of laws degrees from the University of Alberta in 1980, and the University of Lethbridge in 1983.
 He was a Knight of Grace of the Most Venerable Order of the Hospital of St. John of Jerusalem (1979), an honorary chief ("Mountain") of the Blood Indians, an honorary member of the Corps of Engineers, and an honorary member of the Edmonton Consular Corps.

 Lynch-Staunton died in Edmonton after suffering a stroke in 1990, aged 85.
-He is buried in the St. George's Cemetery at Livingstone, Alberta.
+He is buried in the St. George's Cemetery at Livingstone, located 10 kms north of Lundbreck, Alberta.